Slicer/Slicer/Docs/user_guide/modules/segmentations.md

 Labelmap volumes can be created in any other formats by [exporting segmentation to labelmap volume](segmentations.md#export-segmentation-to-labelmap-volume) then in application menu, choose `File` / `Save`.

+Using a reference volume for labelmap export may result in the segmentation being cropped if some regions are outside of the new geometry.
+A confirmation popup will be displayed before the segmentation is cropped.

 ### Create new representation in segmentation (conversion)